-English Usage: Students are expected to apply proper academic English and proofread all written work for any grammatical, spelling and stylistic errors.
+English Usage: Students are expected to proofread all written work for any grammatical, spelling and stylistic errors.
 Instructors may deduct marks for incorrect grammar and spelling in written assignments.

-Electronic Devices

-Students may use electronic devices during class for note-taking only and for the hotel simulation.
+Electronic Devices: Students may use electronic devices during class for note-taking only.